|Vannevar Bush - The Man Who Didn't Invent The Computer|

 Page 1 of 2

 The story of Vannevar Bush is one of the strangest of the pioneers of computing.
-After all who else can you think of who positively disclaimed any credit for the invention of the digital computer:
+Who else can you think of who positively disclaimed any credit for the invention of the digital computer:

 "Who invented the computer?
 I can write at once that I did not: in fact I had little to do with that whole development".

-However, he did have rather more to do with computing than he was letting on.
+In fact he had rather more to do with computing than he was letting on.
 He built several analog machines, which he owned up to, and started building one of the earliest digital computer which he seemed to have forgotten all about!
 And he introduced a concept that can be considered the forerunner of the hyperlink that is now so prevalent in the interconnected Web.

 The profile tracer

 Although he was keen on mechanical engineering he specialised in the relatively new subject of electrical engineering.

 He wrote a textbook on the mathematical analysis of circuits and taught a course so popular that he had to recruit more lecturers.
 Eventually he realised the other lecturers knew more about the subject than he did and he handed the course over to them and the responsibility for producing a newer volume.

 Bush always felt that handing on the work to younger people was a good thing to do.
 He was a generous man who never failed to give credit and/or responsibility to others - and this goes some way to explaining why he was so quick at disclaiming all responsibility for inventing the digital computer!

 Another important feature of Bush's character is that he really did enjoy tinkering with machinery and he thought of himself as an inventor - more to the point an inventor without the artificial barriers of subject classifications.